Siemowit IV of Masovia: Post civil war activity

-Before the war, as an independent ruler he could effectively maneuver between the Polish, Lithuanians and the Teutonic Order; now, as a vassal was clearly seen as a representative of the Polish Kingdom.
-In addition, in order to finance his policies he needed money and several times he mortgaged some of his domains to the Teutonic Order, including Wizna (during 1382-1401), Płońsk (during 1384-1399) and Zawkrze (during 1384-1399 and 1407-1411).
+As an independent ruler before the war, he could effectively maneuver between the Polish, Lithuanians and the Teutons.
+By the war's end, as a vassal, he was meant to serve as a representative of the Polish Kingdom.
+In addition, in order to finance his policies he mortgaged multiple times some of his domains to the Teutonic Order, including Wizna (during 1382-1401), Płońsk (during 1384-1399) and Zawkrze (during 1384-1399 and 1407-1411).

-In view of the growing friction between the Polish and Teutonic Order, Siemowit IV tried to obtain the greatest benefit for him and intervened as a mediator.
-Also, after the outbreak of the war of 1409–1410 between Poland, Lithuania and the Teutonic Order, the attitude of the Masovian Duke wasn't clear: in one side, he tried to contact King Sigismund of Hungary and by other side, he pressured his warring neighbors to maintain the peace.
-In view of the failure of his attempts to make a compromise, Siemowit IV finally sent his troops at the Battle of Grunwald, but his participation was only symbolic; in fact, was his son Siemovit V who fielded two banners of his own troops and fought alongside the 'Royal' Poles and Lithuanian troops.
-In order to maintain his friendly relations with the Teutonic Order, he provides them with refunds even during the campaign; in exchange, the Order returned Zawkrze to Siemowit IV, despite the fact that under the Peace of Thorn (1411) they aren't obliged to do it.
+In view of the growing friction between and the Teutonic Order, Siemowit IV tried to obtain the greatest benefit for him and intervened as a mediator.
+After the outbreak of the war of 1409–1410 between Poland, Lithuania and the Teutonic Order, the attitude of the Masovian Duke wasn't clear: on one side, he tried to contact King Sigismund of Hungary and on the other, he pressured his warring neighbors to cease fighting.
+In view of the failure of his attempts to broker a compromise, Siemowit IV finally sent his troops to the Battle of Grunwald, but his participation was only symbolic; in fact, it was his son Siemovit V who fielded two banners of his own troops and fought alongside the royal troops and their Lithuanian allies.
+In order to maintain friendly relations with the Teutonic Order, he provided them with funds, even during the campaign; in exchange, the Order returned Zawkrze to Siemowit IV, despite the fact that under the Peace of Thorn (1411) they weren't obliged to do it.

 Despite his official subordination to Poland, Siemowit IV tried to pursue an independent foreign policy.
-This was expressed in his frequent contacts with the Hungarian King Sigismund, who, wishing to drag a Polish vassal to his side gave the Masovian Duke the rich prebends from the Bishopric of Veszprém and other possessions across Hungary.
+This was expressed in his frequent contacts with the Hungarian King Sigismund, who, intending to influence a Polish vassal to his side, gave the Masovian Duke the rich prebends from the Bishopric of Veszprém and other possessions across Hungary.

-Siemowit IV's relations with Poland, although some temporary frictions caused by his too independent policy (he even minted his own coins) remained friendly, despite the fact that he didn't fulfill his duties as a vassal, and only sent troops to Poland occasionally when he was required to do.
-Another gesture of friendship with King Władysław II was noted when he used Siemowit IV's daughters into political marriages and the support given to his son Alexander in his Church career.
+Siemowit IV's relations with Poland, despite some temporary frictions caused by his independent policy (he even minted his own coins) remained friendly, despite the fact that he didn't fulfill his duties as a vassal, and only sent troops to Poland occasionally when he was required to do so.
+A gesture of friendship with King Władysław II was noted when he married Siemowit IV's daughters into political marriages and the kings support given to the duke's son Alexander in his Church career.

 In domestic politics, Siemowit IV continued the economic restructuring which begun under the rule of his father.
-For this purpose, in addition to the existing statutes he implemented the Kulm law in several of his cities and promoted the colonization of the Masovian nobility to Belz.
+For this purpose, in addition to the existing statutes, he implemented the Kulm law in several of his cities and promoted the colonization of the Masovian nobility to Belz.